 Is it because most of the new leaders have lost touch?

-Choosing to serve themselves rather than the people who entrust them with the office in the first place?
+Rather than the people who entrusted them with the office in the first place.

 I am just interested in seeing what will the reaction be?